Doublets (tables game)

-Doublets or queen's game is an historical English tables game for two people which was popular in the 17th and 18th centuries.
-Although played on a board similar to that now used for backgammon, it is a simple game of hazard bearing little resemblance to backgammon.
+Doublets or queen's game is a historical English tables game for two people which was popular in the 17th and 18th centuries.
+Although played on a board similar to that now used for backgammon, it is a simple game of chance bearing little resemblance to backgammon.
 Very similar games were played in mainland Europe, the earliest recorded dating to the 14th century.

 History

 Doublets may be an elaboration of the Spanish game of doblet which is described in detail in 1283 in El Libro de los Juegos published by Alfonso X of Castile.

 In 1534, a game called renette or reynette ("little queen") appears in the list of games in Gargantua published by Rabelais.
 According to Cotgrave's French Dictionary of 1611, renette is "a game of tables of some resemblance with our Doublets or Queenes Game..."
 The name "queen's game" is recorded as early as 1554 and doublets in 1549 in a sermon by Latimer to Edward VI: "they be at their doublets still."
 Hyde (1694) equates doublets to the French game known variously as tables rabattues, dames rabattues or dames avallées.

 By 1621, doublets was clearly well known enough to be mentioned in Taylor's Motto thus: "At Irish, Tick-tacke, Doublets, Draughts or Chesse, He flings his money free with carelessnesse".
 The earliest known English rules were written down around 1665-1670 by Willughby in his Volume of Plaies, who describes "Dublets" as "the most childish game at Tables in which there is nothing but chance and scarce any skill."
 He was followed by Cotton, (1674) Seymour (1750) and Johnson, in the various editions of The Compleat Gamester, the later editions being reprints of the first with minor spelling changes.